Panavia Tornado: Royal Air Force

-In early 2009, several GR4s arrived at Kandahar Airfield, Afghanistan to replace the British Aerospace Harrier GR7/9 aircraft which had been deployed there since November 2004.
-In 2009, Paveway IV guided bombs were brought into service on the RAF's Tornados, having been previously used in Afghanistan by the Harrier II.
+In early 2009, several GR4s arrived at Kandahar Airfield, Afghanistan to replace the Harrier GR7/9 aircraft which had been deployed there since November 2004.
+In 2009, Paveway IV guided bombs were brought into service on the RAF's Tornados, having been previously used in Afghanistan by the Harrier fleet.
 In Summer 2010, extra Tornados were dispatched to Kandahar for the duration of the 2010 Afghan election.
 British Tornados ended operations in Afghanistan in November 2014, having flown over 5,000 pairs sorties over 33,500 hours, including 600 "shows of force" to deter Taliban attacks.
 During more than 70 engagements, 140 Brimstone missiles and Paveway IV bombs were deployed, and over 3,000 27 mm cannon shells fired.

 Prior to the 2010 Strategic Defence and Security Review (SDSR)'s publication, the Tornado's retirement was under consideration with savings of £7.5 billion anticipated.
-The SDSR announced the Tornado would be retained at the expense of the Harrier II, although numbers would decline in the transition to the Eurofighter Typhoon and the F-35 Lightning II.Hoyle, Craig.
+The SDSR announced the Tornado would be retained at the expense of the Harrier GR7/9, although numbers would decline in the transition to the Eurofighter Typhoon and the F-35 Lightning II.Hoyle, Craig.
 "UK confirms two Tornado GR4 squadrons will go by June."
 Flight International, 1 March 2011.
 By July 2013, 59 RAF GR4s were receiving the CUSP avionics upgrade, which achieved Initial Service Date (ISD) in March 2013.

 On 18 March 2011, British Prime Minister David Cameron announced that Tornados and Typhoons would enforce a no-fly zone in Libya.
-In March 2011, several Tornados flew 3000 mi strike missions against targets inside Libya in what were, according to Defence Secretary Liam Fox, "the longest range bombing mission conducted by the RAF since the Falklands conflict".
+In March 2011, several Tornados flew 3000 mi strike missions against targets inside Libya in what were "the longest range bombing mission conducted by the RAF since the Falklands conflict".
 A variety of munitions were used during Tornado operations over Libya, including laser-guided bombs and Brimstone missiles.

-In August 2014, Tornado GR4s were deployed to RAF Akrotiri, Cyprus to support refugees sheltering from Islamic State militants in the Mount Sinjar region of Iraq.
+In August 2014, Tornado GR4s were deployed to RAF Akrotiri, Cyprus to support refugees sheltering from Islamic State militants in northern Iraq.
 The decision came three days after the United States began conducting air attacks against the Islamic State.
 Tornados were pre-positioned to gather situational awareness in the region.
 On 27 September 2014, after Parliament approved airstrikes against Islamic State forces inside Iraq, two Tornados conducted their first armed reconnaissance mission in conjunction with coalition aircraft.
 The next day, two Tornados made the first airstrike on a heavy weapons post and an armoured vehicle, supporting Kurdish forces in northwest Iraq.